Eddie Rosario Player Props: Braves vs. Brewers

-The Atlanta Braves and Eddie Rosario (.300 slugging percentage over his past 10 games, including one homer), battle starting pitcher Adrian Houser and the Milwaukee Brewers at Truist Park, Friday at 7:20 PM ET.
+The Atlanta Braves and Eddie Rosario (.367 slugging percentage over his past 10 games, including one homer), take on starter Julio Teheran and the Milwaukee Brewers at Truist Park, Saturday at 7:20 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Red Sox.
+In his most recent game, he strung together two hits (going 2-for-4 with a double and two RBI) against the Brewers.

 Eddie Rosario Game Info & Props vs. the Brewers